sumanstats/Building-R-packages/source/devtools.rst

    * - **check**
      - Check the full R package for any ERRORs, WARNINGs, or NOTEs
    * - **check_win_devel**
-     - Check package on the development version of R.
+     - Check package on the development version of ``R``.
    * - **check_win_release**
-     - Check package on the release version of R. Once building is complete you'll receive a link to the built package in the email address listed in the maintainer field.
+     - Check package on the release version of ``R``.
+Once building is complete you'll receive a link to the built package in the email address listed in the maintainer field.
    * - **check_win_oldrelease**
-     - Check package on the previous major release version of R.
+     - Check package on the previous major release version of ``R``.
    * - **submit_cran**
      - Submit the package to CRAN
    * - **build_site**